Vinclozolin: Environmental and health impacts

+Among the research, a main finding is that vinclozolin has been shown to be an endocrine disruptor with antiandrogenic effects.

 Means of exposure

 The U.S. EPA has examined dietary (food and water), non-dietary, and occupational exposure to vinclozolin or its metabolites.
 In general, fungicides have been shown to circulate through the water and air, and it possible for them to end up on untreated foods after application.
 Consumers alone cannot easily reduce their exposure because fungicides are not removed from produce that is washed with tap water.
 A key example of exposure to vinclozolin is through wine grapes which is considered to account for about 2% of total vinclozolin exposure.
 It has been determined that people may be exposed to residues of vinclozolin and its metabolites containing the 3,5-dichloroaniline moiety (3,5-DCA) through diet, and thus tolerance limits have been established for each crop.
 Although vinclozolin is not registered for use by homeowners, it is still possible for people to come into contact with the fungicide and its residues.
 For example, golfers playing on treated golf courses, and families playing on sod which has been previously treated may be at risk for exposure.
 Occupationally, workers can be exposed to vinclozolin while doing activities such as loading and mixing.